mtik00/glowing-octo-dubstep/README.md

 1. Download/clone this repository
 2.  run "initialize.py" from the script directory
 3. Answer all of the questions (you should have a Travis-CI account)
+4. Change the base directory name from `glowing-octo-dubstep` to something more appropriate
+5. Delete the `.git` folder
+6. Add the directory tree to your SCM of choice

-When that is done, your project should be good to go.
+Once that is all done, your project should be good to go.

 The alternative is to use an editor to replace all occurrences of these strings: